 Grantees are expected to carry out a project that is consistent with the proposal that was approved for funding by the NEA.
-If changes in the project are required, the grantee must submit a request with justification for the change(s) through a proper REACH account for the award for review by the Office of Grants Management.
+If changes to the project are required, the grantee must submit a request with justification for the change(s) in advance through a proper REACH account for the award for review by the Office of Grants Management.
 Approval is not guaranteed.
-Detailed information is included the NEA’s General Terms & Conditions for Grants to Organizations.
+Detailed information is included in the NEA’s General Terms & Conditions for Grants to Organizations.

 NOTE: This list highlights some of the significant legal requirements that may apply to an applicant or grantee, however, it is not exhaustive.
 More information regarding these and other legal requirements may be found at Appendix A of our General Terms & Conditions which sets forth the National Policy and Other Legal Requirements, Statutes, and Regulations that Govern Your Award.
 There may be other applicable legal requirements that are not listed here.

 By law, the National Endowment for the Arts may support only those organizations that: